-Mammoth remains found in northwest Wyoming
+Mammoth remains found in northern Wyoming

 - Paul Allen's team finds wreck of storied USS Helena, torpedoed in 1943 VIEW

-UW archaeology and anthropology professor Marcel Kornfeld says it’s important that the site be processed quickly because the exposed fossils appear to be in poor condition and the area will soon be submerged as the reservoir fills with snow melt.
+Several loose fossils and shards cover a distance of at least 30 yards, but it’s too early in the discovery to know the extent of the movement of the fossils or if more mammoth remains exist in the area.

+The exposed portion of the vertebral column — possibly a section close to the prehistoric mammal’s neck, according to Kornfeld — is only a few feet long.
+Detached fossils and fragments are spread across the immediate area, moved by water after being unearthed.

-Law enforcement is investigating whether any remains have been taken from the site.
+Law enforcement is investigating whether any remains have been taken from the site, said Mahonri Williams of the Bureau of Reclamation’s Wyoming area office.
+Officials have been careful to control any foot traffic until all available evidence is collected or documented before the site is submerged.

+Fearing the site may be disturbed by sightseers or souvenir collectors, officials asked the exact location not be disclosed.

+If no tools or evidence of ancient human interaction with the mammoth are found, the remains would most likely be turned over to paleontologists for further study.
+If there is evidence that the mammoth was killed and butchered by humans, the importance of the find will grow: Only 15 to 16 mammoth kill sites exist in North America.
+But considering the location, making that determination could be difficult.

 Information from: Powell (Wyo.)
 Tribune, http://www.powelltribune.com